FuelLabs/fuel-bridge/docs/design_docs.md

 1. User starts a deposit by calling the `deposit()` function on the `L1ERC20Gateway` (after they have approved token transfer to `L1ERC20Gateway`)
 1. The `L1ERC20Gateway` transfers tokens to itself to custody while they are bridged
-1. The `L1ERC20Gateway` creates a message in the `FuelMessagePortal` to be relayed on Fuel with the `MessageToFungibleTokenPredicate` so that anyone can spend the `InputMessage` on a user's behalf but with guarantees that the transaction is built as it’s supposed to
+1. The `L1ERC20Gateway` creates a message in the `FuelMessagePortal` to be relayed on Fuel with the `MessageToFungibleTokenPredicate` as the recipient so that anyone can spend the `InputMessage` on a user's behalf but with guarantees that the transaction is built as it’s supposed to
-1. The Fuel client sees an outgoing message event emitted on the `FuelMessagePortal` and adds a corresponding `InputMessage` to the UTXO set with the designated owner
+1. The Fuel client sees an outgoing message event emitted on the `FuelMessagePortal` and adds a corresponding `InputMessage` to the UTXO set with the designated recipient predicate
-1. A transaction is built and submitted by either the user or a relayer service that meets the requirements of the `MessageToFungibleTokenPredicate`
+1. A transaction is built and submitted by either the user or a relayer service that meets the requirements of the `MessageToFungibleTokenPredicate` recipient
-1. A single call is made from the transaction script to the intended recipient Fuel token contract.
-This function verifies the sender and predicate owner of the `InputMessage`, parses the data from the `InputMessage` data field and mints the appropriate amount of tokens to the designated recipient
+1. A single call is made from the transaction script to the intended target Fuel token contract specified in the messages data field.
+This function verifies the sender and predicate recipient of the `InputMessage`, parses the data from the `InputMessage` data field and mints the appropriate amount of tokens

 ![ERC20 Deposit Diagram](/docs/imgs/FuelMessagingERC20Deposit.png)